 On this Worldwide Suicide Prevention Day (September 10, 2021), IntraSpectrum Counseling wishes to acknowledge the additional impact that COVID-19 and recent publicized cases of police brutality & violence can have on our mental health, especially for those in the QTBIPOC community.
-The blog post below, authored by a therapist on our clinical team with expertise in suicidal ideation, offers insight for those who may be struggling, and for their allies.
+The blog post below offers insight for those who may be struggling, and for their allies.

 Some of us might remember the disturbing headlines following the Center of Disease Control’s 2018 report regarding the 30% rise in suicide within the United States.
 Unfortunately, with many people out of work, isolated and struggling financially, and the ongoing pandemic, mental health concerns and substance abuse have been on the rise.
 For the QTBIPOC community, staying home and virtually working or attending school has meant being cut off from community, chosen families, and other affirming spaces and experiences.
 The heavy impact of the pandemic and increased visibility in the media of police brutality and hate crimes has severely compounded the stress for QTBIPOC communities.